 1. Off to a great start with the right salutation

-When you're writing a business email, it's important to make the best possible first impression with a professional salutation, also known as a greeting, which is a fancier word for saying "hello."
+When you're writing a business email, it's important to make the best possible first impression by introducing yourself properly, and starting the email with a professional salutation, also known as a greeting, which is a fancier word for saying "hello."

 If you don't know the reader well, always open your email with a formal email greeting.